naps-dev/dco-core/bigbang/README.md

 ### Zarf variables

-This package defines these Zarf variables: `KEYCLOAK_CERT_FILE` and `KEYCLOAK_KEY_FILE` which specify the key and cert files used for keycloak's load balancer.
+This package defines these Zarf variables: `BIGBANG_VERSION` and `FLUX_VERSION` which specify the versions of bigbang and flux, respectively, to be included in the zarf package.

 ### Additional Customization